utmapp/UTM/README.md

 * Create, manage, run VMs directly from your device
 * No jailbreak required!

+## Install

+If you just want to use UTM, this is not the right place!
+Visit https://getutm.app/install/ for directions.

 ## Building

 Make sure you have cloned with submodules `git submodule update --init --recursive`.